mikeblome/Metadata-Update-Tool/docs/metadata-update-tool.md

 `file_path \t action \t metadata_tag \t value-collection  \t format `

 The action field controls the behavior of the mdapply tool.
 By default, the mdextract tool sets this field to IGNORE, or empty, which specifies no change.
 Case is not significant in the action field.
+In practice, the OVERWRITE and DELETE actions seem to be the most useful.
+The other actions tend to perform modifications that you generally do in Excel.
 The action keywords and synonyms, and their meanings, are:

 |||
 |---|---|